hCG Rise Calculator: Compare Two Blood Tests

 Methodology and sources

-• The observed percent change between two hCG results.
+• The observed percentage change between the two measured hCG results.

 Calculations

-Let v1 be the first hCG value, v2 the second value, and dt the time between draws in hours.
+Let v1 be the first value, v2 the second value, and dt the elapsed hours.

 Scope and limits

-• Different labs and assay methods can produce small differences.
-Using the same lab can reduce variation.
+• Different laboratory assays can produce small differences.
+Use the same laboratory when possible.

 Sources